Water meter vs rates- which is cheaper to run water?

 How to switch to a water meter

-If you’re not on a water meter but what to make the switch, here’s how.
+If you’re not on a water meter but want to make the switch, here’s how.

 Citizens Advice (opens in new tab) says if you want to switch to a water meter, you need to contact your water provider either via phone or through their website, to get the process started.